pagopa/azurerm/postgres_flexible_server/README.md

 * **HA** and **pg bouncer** is not avaible for B series machines

+## SKU
+How to retrieve possible SKU values?
+1. use `az postgres flexible-server list-skus -l westeurope`
+2. choose from json response your instance sku using tier and server version.

 ## Metrics

 By default the module has his own metrics, but if you want to override it you can use the parameter `custom_metric_alerts` with this example structure: